From our private database of 22,600+ case briefs...

 848 F.Supp 86 (1994)

 MCI Telecommunications Corporation (MCI) (plaintiff) sued The Logan Group, Inc. and Communications Specialties, Inc. (CSI) (defendants) in the United States District Court for the Northern District of Texas for unpaid telephone services.
 Fidelity intervened under Federal Rule of Civil Procedure (FRCP) 24(a) as assignee of CSI’s accounts receivable.
-Fidelity claimed breach of contract and fraud because MCI gave assurances that the accounts would be paid, but did not pay.
-The court did not believe Fidelity was entitled to intervention as a matter of right, but allowed the unopposed intervention because there was a shared question of fact.
+Fidelity claimed breach of contract and fraud because MCI gave assurances that the accounts would be paid but did not pay.
+The court did not believe that Fidelity was entitled to intervention as a matter of right, but the court allowed the unopposed intervention because there was a shared question of fact.
 Fidelity amended its complaint to include promissory and equitable estoppel claims against MCI.
-Fidelity’s claims were rooted in state law, but in pleadings Fidelity asserted federal question jurisdiction.
+Although Fidelity's pleadings asserted federal-question jurisdiction, Fidelity’s claims were rooted in state law.
 There was no diversity of citizenship, because both Fidelity and MCI were incorporated in Delaware.
-Thus, the court ordered Fidelity to show cause why federal jurisdiction of proper.
+Thus, the court ordered Fidelity to show a proper jurisdictional basis for its claims.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 519,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.